The LDS restorationist movement

 LDS church's First

 Presidency.
-Some sources say that she must also obtain permission from her
+Some sources say that she also had to obtain permission from her

 estranged husband.
-4 However, this rule does not seem to be
+4 However, this rule did not seem to be

-wife is unable to get the necessary permission(s),
+wife was unable to get the necessary permission(s),

-then a civil divorce/remarriage is her only option.
+then a civil divorce/remarriage was her only option.
 Prior to 1999, she could

 only obtain a temple divorce if she was also ready to marry another man in a